 Don’t worry – the reindeer are only cooped up in the winter – in the summer they wander the surrounding woods and mountains completely freely, before they are rounded up again for the winter.

 If you can’t stay at Reindeer Lodge you can still get a chance to see some reindeer in Kiruna.
 Nutti Sámi Siida also have a museum in Jukkasjärvi, where you can learn more about Sámi history and culture, as well as feed their reindeer.
 The entrance fee is 180 SEK (they have student and child discounts), so it’s the cheapest way to see reindeer up here.
 They also have a café on site where you can have lunch.

 Visiting Narvik in Norway

-If you want to travel to Narvik from Abisko independently, you can take the train, which is also supposed to be a beautiful journey.
+You can take this guided Abisko to the fjords photo tour, or if you want to travel to Narvik from Abisko independently, you can take the train.
 Each way takes about an hour and a half costs around 75 SEK, and I believe there’s a train leaving Abisko around 11 am and one returning from Narvik to Abisko around 3 pm.